Neural Semantic Parsing with Extremely Rich Symbolic Meaning Representations: Background and Related Work

 The power of WordNet manifests itself by the relations between synsets that it offers.
 The hypernym and hyponym relations connect generic with specific synsets.
 For instance, the direct hypernym of \emph{hobby.n.03} is \emph{falcon.n.01}.
 Synsets that share the same hypernym are called co-hyponyms.
 For example, \emph{hobby.n.03} and \emph{peregrine.n.01} are co-hyponyms, as they are both falcons.
 Verbs are similarly organised in WordNet, but the term \emph{troponym} is used instead of hyponym to indicate a more fine-grained sense of a verb.
 For instance, \emph{falcon.v.01} is a troponym of \emph{hunt.v.01}.
 Some verbs are related to other verbs via the \emph{entailment} relation, e.g., \emph{oversleep.v.01} entails \emph{sleep.v.01}, and some verbs have derivationally related forms corresponding to nouns, e.g., \emph{hunt.v.01} is related to \emph{hunt.n.08}.

 Adjectives and adverbs are quite differently inserted into WordNet than nouns and verbs are.
-Adjectives are arranged by falling into one of the categories of \emph{head} and \emph{satellite}, the former playing a more pivotal role, and the latter a specialisation of a certain adjective.
+Adjectives are arranged by falling into one of the categories of \emph{head} and \emph{satellite}, the former playing a more pivotal role, and the latter a specialization of a certain adjective.
 For some adjectives, there exists the \emph{antonym} relation between synsets of head adjectives, indicating opposite meanings.
 For instance, \emph{good.a.01} and \emph{bad.a.01} are antonyms, with satellites \emph{cracking.a.01}, \emph{superb.a.02}, among others, for the former, and \emph{awful.a.01} and \emph{terrible.a.02} (among many others) for the latter.
 Some adjectives are connected to attribute nouns, e.g., fast.a.01 has the attribute synset speed.n.02.
 Adjectives are also connected to their derivationally related forms of verbs and nouns.
 Some adverbs are connected to adjective by the \emph{pertainym} relation, e.g., \emph{quickly.r.01} is a pertainym of \emph{quick.a.01}.
 However, there are several adverbs that have no connection with other synsets in WordNet.

-The structure of WordNet triggered various proposals to calculate some kind of similarity score between two concepts: the Wu-Palmer similarity \cite{Wu-1994-wup}, the Resnik similarity \cite{Resnik1995UsingIC} and the Leacock \& Chodorow similarity \cite{Leacock1998}.
-In our work, we employ the Wu-Palmer method to compute the conceptual distance between synsets, because it is the simplest of the three and suffices for our purposes.
-It calculates the distance of two synsets by computing the ratio of the depth of their least common subsumer (LCS, e.g., the first hypernym they share) and the depths of the two synsets, as shown in Equation~\ref{equ:wps}.
+The structure of WordNet triggered various proposals to calculate some kind of similarity score between two concepts. \citet{Resnik1995UsingIC} proposed a similarity metric based on the notion of information content, which requires an external corpus to calculate the the frequencies of concepts.
+The Leacock-Chodorow similarity calculates similarity based on the hypernym/hyponym path length between synsets \cite{Leacock1998}. \citet{Wu-1994-wup} propose a similar way to compute the conceptual distance between synsets, but include both the depth of the concepts in the WordNet hierarchy and their least common subsumer (LCS, e.g., the first hypernym they share).
+The Wu-Palmer Score (WPS, Equation~\ref{equ:wps}), is the metric we adopt because it is easy to implement and independent of the depth of the hierarchy.